 Deadheading is the primary maintenance required with coneflowers.
 They are prolific bloomers and keeping them deadheaded (removing the dead flowers from living plants) will keep them in bloom all summer.
 Luckily each flower remains in bloom for several weeks.

 Flowers start blooming from the top of the stem.
 As the initial flower fades, more side shoots and buds will form along the stem.
 Keep the plants deadheaded and you'll keep getting more flowers.

 Pests and Problems of Coneflowers

 For the most part, coneflowers have very few problems.
-As long as the plants are given plenty of room for good air circulation, so they aren't bothered by fungal diseases.
+As long as the plants are given plenty of room for good air circulation, they should not be bothered by fungal diseases.
 If you should see mildew or spots on the leaves, simply cut them back and let them fill back in.

 Keep an eye out for aster yellows, a systemic plant disease that causes growth deformities in the flowers.
 It can affect hundreds of different flowers, not just those in the aster family.
 There is no known cure and it is spread by a leafhopper, so affected plants should be removed and destroyed as soon as possible, to protect other nearby plants.